rhnfzl/docker-and-kubernetes-for-data-scientist/README.md

 #### Docker Host
 > *Concept: * Container Port vs Host Port :
->> Multiple containers can run on a host (laptop/pc).
+>> Multiple containers can run on a host (laptop/pc) <br />
->> Host has certain ports available that can be opened for certain applications.
+>> Host has certain ports available that can be opened for certain applications <br />
->> Conflict would arise when the same port is used by two different containers.
+>> Conflict would arise when the same port is used by two different containers <br />
->> So it is essential to create a binding between the host and the container with different port numbers such that it should be able to communicate with the application without any interference.
+>> So it is essential to create a binding between the host and the container with different port numbers such that it should be able to communicate with the application without any interference <br />
 >> Host will know how to redirect to the container when host binding is applied

 * ```docker run -p<self defined port number for host>:<container port> <image name>``` : to bind the host port to container port ```docker ps -a``` could be used to see the port information.